 - salt and pepper to taste

-- Add dried shrimp to a pan on medium high heat with no oil and roast until no more moisture remains.
-A cast iron pan works best if you have one, but any pan will work.
+- Add the dried shrimp to a pan on medium high heat with no oil and cook until no more moisture remains.
+A cast iron pan works best if you have one, but a nonstick pan will work as well.

-- Add pineapple to shrimp and stir often, letting the pineapple caramelize
+- Add pineapple to shrimp and stir often, letting the pineapple caramelize, 2-3 minutes

 - Turn off the heat and add the scallions.
 Stir through to wilt.

 - Salt and pepper the dish to taste.
 The shrimp should already be salty enough on its own.